supreethmv/blog/_posts/2025-12-12-quantum-correlation-clustering.md

     The number of clusters k is determined AUTOMATICALLY — this is one of the key advantages over classical methods like PAM and SPONGE.

+    Args:
+        adj_matrix: Signed adjacency (correlation) matrix (n × n).
+        qubo_solver: "dwave" for quantum annealing, "gurobi" for classical.

+    Returns:
+        CS_star: A list of lists, where each inner list contains the node indices belonging to one cluster.